 BackupAssist automatically mounts Data containers when backups and restores are performed.
 However, there may be times when you want to do this manually.
 For example, if you want to check what is inside a Data container or have it available for a task.

-To manually mount a Data container, follow these steps:
+To manually mount a Data container:

 - Open Disk Management.